githubtraining/reviewing-a-pull-request/responses/02_review-101.md

 As a collaborator on a repository, you will get and give pull request reviews before merging code.
 This is important!
 It ensures quality code and maintains momentum of changes to your project.

-As you can see, I've opened this pull request and it would be great if you could review it.
+As you can see, I've opened this pull request and requested you as a reviewer.
 Issues are where project contributors _discuss_ a bug or new feature.
 Pull requests are places to _share_ the changes made to the repository.

 When an approval or request for changes is not yet needed, consider using **comments**.
 Comments enable you to inquire about the proposed change early in the review process.
 You don't need to wait until something is complete to make suggestions.

 ### Responsibilities of a reviewer

-As a pull request reviewer, your role is to help the pull request author by making sure:
+As a pull request reviewer, your role is to help the pull request author (thats me!) by making sure:

 - Code destined for production is of the highest quality
 - Intentional shortcuts (technical debt) are commented on and confirmed